-The National Museum of the United States Army, located on the publicly accessible area of Fort Belvoir in southern Fairfax County, is the first comprehensive and truly national museum to capture, display and interpret the Army's history by telling stories through the eyes of soldiers.
-Named one of the "Best New Attractions in 2020" by USA Today, the museum tells over 245 years of military history through immersive multimedia exhibits.
+The National Museum of the United States Army, located on the publicly accessible area of Fort Belvoir in southern Fairfax County, is the first comprehensive and truly national museum to capture, display, and interpret the Army's history by telling stories through the eyes of soldiers.
+Named one of the "Best New Attractions in 2020" by USA Today, the museum tells more than 250 years of military history through immersive multimedia exhibits.
 For families who love to indulge in American history, this is a must-see on your next family trip to Fairfax.

-The museum is free to the public, but timed-entry tickets are required.
-Here’s how to request yours.
-All tickets must be reserved in advance online and there is a limit of five tickets per request.
+The museum is free to the public, but general-admission tickets are encouraged to ensure the most enjoyable visitor experience and there is a limit of nine tickets per request.

-To help you plan your trip to this incredible attraction, we've compiled a list of 10 of the must-see exhibits and features of Fairfax County’s newest museum, the National Museum of the United States Army.
+To help you plan your trip to this incredible attraction, we've compiled a list of the 10+ must-see exhibits and features of Fairfax County’s newest museum, the National Museum of the United States Army.

 The Army Theater’s film, “Of Noble Deeds,” explores what it means to truly be an American Soldier.
 It includes footage of Soldiers and current Army operations along with re-creations of some of the Army’s most significant battles – broadcast on a 300-degree screen with external sensory elements.